OwnKng/JLLify/README.md

 ## Installation

-You can install the released version of JLLify from [GitHub](https://github.com/) with:
+You can install latest version of JLLify from [GitHub](https://github.com/) with:

 ``` r